Tiling and Geometry for BOSS and eBOSS

 Collision Priority Mask

 The collision priority mask places 62 arcsecond circles around all targets that have higher priority than the BOSS galaxy targets.
 Priority in this context refers to allocation of fibers in the event of a fiber collision.
 This mask is for all higher priority targets, regardless of whether they knocked out a galaxy target or not.
 It is in mangle polygon format.
-The mask is available as a .ply file on the DR9 Science Archive Server.
+An example mask is available as a .ply file.